EladBet/angular-styleguide/README.md

   /* avoid */
   /* directives.js */

-  angular
-      .module('app.widgets')
+  angular.module('app.widgets')

   /* order directive that is specific to the order module */ .directive('orderCalendarRange', orderCalendarRange)

   /* sales directive that can be used anywhere across the sales app */ .directive('salesCustomerInfo', salesCustomerInfo)

   /* spinner directive that can be used anywhere across apps */ .directive('sharedSpinner', sharedSpinner);

   function orderCalendarRange() {
       /* implementation details */